vivshaw/zettel/pages/balance sheet.md

+---
-tags:: finance, accounting, financial statements
+tags: finance, accounting, financial statements
+---

 - a statement reporting a company's assets, liabilities, and shareholder equity at a specific point in time.
 - **assets:** what the company owns